Elena6918/Elena6918.github.io/_posts/2025-7-11-deepfake.md

 ### My Hypothesis

-Inspired by the articulatory literature, I tried to learn a **joint representation** from audio and visual **motion features**—mel-spectrogram deltas and optical flow.
+Inspired by the articulatory literature, I tried to learn a **joint representation** from audio and visual **motion features**: deltas of audio features extracted with OpenSmile and optical flow.

 I thought: instead of high-level semantics or identity, maybe we can just track movement synchrony --- speech-induced motion --- between lips and voice.